MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/hyper-v/Hyper-V-Technology-Overview.md

 ---
 title: Hyper-V Technology Overview
-description: "Describes what Hyper-V is, how to get it, key features and common uses" ms.prod: windows-server-threshold ms.service: na
+description: "Describes what Hyper-V is, how to get it, key features, and common uses." ms.prod: windows-server-threshold ms.service: na
 manager: timlt